Infrastructure and Routing for Connected Objects lab

 RabbitMQ broker and clients

+Install nmap, wireshark, and rabbitmq-server Debian/Ubuntu packages.
 Write down all the binary programs provided by rabbitmq-server package.

 Find out the programs allowing to start the RabbitMQ broker.
 Start it.